FinalAngel/classjs-plugins/docs/src/cl.lightbox.rst

 All Methods have appropriate events and callbacks.

-.. js:function:: instance.open(elements)
+.. js:function:: instance.open(type)

-    :description: opens the lightbox with the provided set of elements.
+    :description: opens the lightbox with the provided link.
-    :param jquery elements: a set of elements to be opened.
+    :param jquery elements: the urls are attached.
     :returns: open callback